openmensa/doc.openmensa.org/content/api/v2/favs.md

 index
 : _Required_ **integer** - An index by which the favorites are sorted ascendingly.

-Note: No index should occur more than once.

 <%= json \
   :canteen_id => 1,
   :index => 6